lucasmagnorc/sort-methods/README.md

-# ordenation_methods
+# sort methods

 ## What are?

-Ordination methods are a techniques to sort datas.
+Sort methods are a techniques to sort datas.
 With they you can resolve many problems and optimize some algorithms, but it's necessary analyze which is better to you implement.

 ## Why?